richie-omondi/monty/README.md

 - Memory is properly freed to prevent memory leaks using functions like `free_list`, `free_array`, and `free`.

 ## Conclusion
 The Monty program is a simple interpreter that reads and processes Monty bytecode files.
-It utilizes a stack data structure and supports various stack manipulation and arithmentic operations.
-This documentation provides an overview of the program's components and functionality to help undestand its implementation.
+It utilizes a stack data structure and supports various stack manipulation and arithmetic operations.
+This documentation provides an overview of the program's components and functionality to help understand its implementation.

 **Authors: [ Jukunye Sh